If negotiating with a merchant and sending a formal notice have not solved your problem, you can file a complaint with the small claims court.

 What is small claims court?

-The Small Claims Court Division of the Court of Québec hears cases in which the amounts claimed do not exceed $15,000.
+The Small Claims Division of the Court of Québec hears cases in which the amounts claimed do not exceed $15,000.
 When you appear before the small claims court, you must represent yourself, without the help of a lawyer.

 If your claim is just over $15,000, you can lower it to $15,000 to file a complaint with the small claims court.